Generate Sample Data feature interface showing data table with AI-generated sample records and configuration panel

 Reflection

-This project taught me something I keep coming back to: AI UX is really about trust, not automation.
-In enterprise settings, people would rather have a slightly slower workflow that they understand than a fast one that feels opaque.
+This project reinforced something I've come to believe deeply: AI UX is about trust, not automation.
+In enterprise settings, people would rather have a workflow they understand than a fast one that feels opaque.
 Clarity, reversibility, and control aren't friction -- they're the features.

 If I were to take this further, I'd explore: